emilime93/se.kth.id1354.seminar1/README.md

 This is a KTH school project.
 Don't copy it!
 Would wouldn't learn a thing if you do.
 This will contain primarily HTML5, CSS, PHP and JavaScript!
+Editing this on GitHub to make a pull locally.